 - They make a great gift.
 Put them in a festive bag with a ribbon or a holiday gift box.
 They are a thoughtful homemade gift that any of your friends and family would love to receive!

-Simple ingredients are used in this pecan praline recipe.
+Simple staple ingredients are used in this pecan praline recipe.
 They will be found in the baking and dairy aisles of any grocery store.
 Take a look at the recipe card to find the exact measurements needed.

 - Cream: I use heavy cream in this recipe to make the butter mixture perfectly rich and creamy.
 You may also use evaporated milk if you prefer.